csye6225-002191647/iac-pulumi/README.md

 ## Destroying the VPC and Associated Resources

-To tear down the VPC and associated resources created with Pulumi, you can use the following instructions for each of the two stacks (dev, demo).
+To tear down the VPC and associated resources created with Pulumi, you can use the following instructions for each of the two stacks (dev and demo).

 ### For the `dev` Stack